Parallel trading in Hong Kong: Social disturbance

 North District of Hong Kong is the hub for parallel trading activities.
 Crowding of smugglers together with the large amount of commodities and garbage blocked pedestrians, causing environmental problems and endangering the safety of children and the elderly, negatively affecting daily life of citizens in the community.

 According to a survey done by New Start (新起點) on 27 January 2013, among the 500 Northern District citizens interviewed, 100% of them were discontented with the Government on the issuance of multiple-entry permit.
 57% and 72% of the interviewees believe the government was ignoring public grievance and were planning on moving away from gathering areas of parallel traders respectively.

-Intensification of Hong Kong–Mainland conflict

-Parallel trading problem marked the penetration of Hong Kong–Mainland conflict from cultural aspect to livelihood aspect.
-As parallel traders carried large quantities of products, treating Sheung Shui MTR station as a transaction centre that disturbed the livelihood of residents nearby, discontent among Hong Kong citizens towards mainland parallel traders surged.
-Furthermore, since parallel trading worsened inflation and caused serious milk powder shortage problems, some Hong Kong citizens regarded mainlanders as resource marauders.
-Conflict arose between the groups.